ethereum/meteor-dapp-whisper-chat-client/README.md

     $ tar zxvf app.tar.gz

-Copy the `app` folder, *.js and *.css from `bundle/programs/web.browser/` to your dist folder and ad
+Copy the `app` folder, *.js and *.css from `bundle/programs/web.browser/` to your dist folder and ...
+The rest has to figured out yet, depending on the Mist/Swarm hosting

 ## The Whisper chat app